tedfytw1209/VLM/README.md

     - **VISTA3D**: This expert model dynamically loads the [VISTA3D](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/monaitoolkit/models/monai_vista3d) model to segment a 3D-CT volume.
 The memory requirement is roughly 12GB, and peak memory usage can be higher, depending on the input size of the 3D volume.
     - **BRATS**: (TBD)

-#### Setup Environment

-1. Clone the repository, set up the environment, and download the experts' checkpoints:
+1. ***Setup Environment***: Clone the repository, set up the environment, and download the experts' checkpoints:
     ```bash
     git clone https://github.com/Project-MONAI/VLM --recursive
     cd VLM